Last Updated on April 24, 2023 by Dave Schoenbeck

 Contrary to what hardcore sales sharks might think, the art of selling isn’t actually about who wins and who loses.
 Instead, it is a collaborative effort focused on solving your customers’ problems when done right.
 This concept, called same-side selling, was made famous in a book by the same name written by Jack Quarles and Ian Altman.

-In Same Side Selling, Quarles and Altman challenge the idea that a buyer-seller relationship should ever be adversarial.
+In Same Side Selling, Quarles and Altman challenge that a buyer-seller relationship should never be adversarial.
 Think of the stereotype of the used car salesman trying to trick the buyer out of as much money as possible.
 Instead, the buyer and seller should work together to fulfill the buyer’s needs to benefit both parties.

 Small Business Sales Tips from Same Side Selling

-At its core, the idea of same side selling is a mindset shift that will allow you to make more genuine connections with your customers.
+At its core, same-side selling is a mindset shift allowing you to make more genuine connections with your customers.
 It’s an ethical sales strategy that positions you as a problem-solver rather than a people-pleaser.
 Gone are the days of relentless cold calls.
 These days, customers are hostile to many popular sales strategies of ages past.

 Instead, you need to get on the same page as your customer and believe in what you’re selling.
 Here are some tips to help you get there.

 - Change the way you think about your relationship with your customers.
-Instead of thinking, “how can I get this person to buy my product?” you need to think about how you can work with your customer to reach a common goal.
+Instead of thinking, “How can I get this person to buy my product?” you need to think about how to work with your customer to reach a common goal.
 The customer has a problem, and your product or service can solve that problem.
 The solution is mutually beneficial.